 Tenerife and Gran Canaria have a serious rivalry centered around Carnival festival.
 This yearly event takes place every February and draws crowds from all over the world.

-Tenerife Boat Tour Dolphins & Whale Watching
+Dolphins & Whale Watching

 After that we cruised around the area spotting several other whales playing in the ocean.
 Even though it’s known as one of the best activities for what to do in Tenerife, you’re not always promised to see as much wildlife as we did.
 We definitely felt like it was our lucky day!

-Tenerife Boat Tour Island Snacks
+Snacks on Our Tenerife Boat Tour

 Heading over from our whale watching spot we were ready to eat and have fun snorkeling in Tenerife.
 Then it happened… Dolphins!
 Just off in the distance under the cliffs we could see bottlenose dolphins jumping in and out of the water.
 Once we cooled down from another animal sighting it was time for lunch.